skillrepos/copilot-dd/codespace-labs.md

 ![reset for altenate choices](./images/cdd105.png?raw=true "reset for alternate choices")

 12. Hit **Ctrl + Enter**.
 A second window will open up with other suggestions.
 Be patient - it takes a bit of time for Copilot to generate alternative suggestions.
 After a moment though, you will have up to 10 alternatives to pick from.
 These will be of varying quality and completeness.
-You can scan through these and then pick one if suitable by clicking on the "Accept Suggestion" button under the alternative suggestion.
+You can scan through these and then pick one if suitable by clicking on the **Accept suggestion #** button under the alternative suggestion.
 Note that this will add the code to the existing set, so you may need to do some minor editing afterwards.

 ![alternative suggestions](./images/cdd106.png?raw=true "alternative suggestions")